Real History of the Red Dragon Inn

 June 8, 2005: AOL discontinues the Community Leader program.

 June 20, 2005: RDI Panther and a staff of volunteers launch Dragon's Mark, a community-supported project envisioned as the premier free form role-playing site on the Web.
-Dragon's Mark is comprised of its anchor setting, the Red Dragon Inn, along with four affiliate sites: Denizens of RhyDin, the Dueling Zone, Rings of Honor and the Temple of Divine Light.
+Dragon's Mark is comprised of its anchor setting, the Red Dragon Inn, along with its affiliate sites: Denizens of RhyDin, and the Temple of Divine Light.

 July 12, 2005: RDI Panther resigns as "spokesperson" for the RDI Group.
 The Red Dragon Inn, as developed as part of Dragon's Mark continues providing a cross-genre setting based upon and under the Red Dragon Inn name.
 Services offered include hosting for the AOL member room, a web-chat based area, and message forums for both IC and OOC postings.